robperkel/evilia-boat-servo/README.md

 This bare metal I<sup>2</sup>C driver was used as a code base: https://github.com/microchip-pic-avr-examples/pic18f56q71-bare-metal-i2c-mplab

-**Per the license agreement in this code, this code can ONLY be used with Microchip products.**
+**Per the license agreement in this code, the firmware can ONLY be used with Microchip products.**

 ## Design Objectives